jperkel/mymanuscript/manuscript.md

 $$F_n = F_{n-1} + F_{n-2}$$

-We can calculate that sequence using the programming language R, and we can show that code here thanks to Markdown:
+We can calculate that sequence using the programming language R, and we can show that code here in Markdown:

 ```R
 # calculate the first `n` Fibonacci numbers